chris-diam/cronjobs-dev/README.md

 ```
 ## Run the app in development mode

-After doing an `npm install` both in server and client directory enter the following `npm run` commands:
+After doing an `npm install` both in server and client directories enter the following `npm run` commands:

 -To run the server:
 ```sh